Coolyous/My-first-Web/README.md

 # My-first-Web
-Hi guys im made that web for tasting my skill of writing
+Hi guys im made that web for tasting my skill of coding